-“The Trouble with Feminist Advocacy Around Child Victims of Domestic Violence” (2018) 39 Women’s Rts.
-L. Rep. (forthcoming).
+Claire Houston, “The Trouble with Feminist Advocacy Around Child Victims of Domestic Violence” (2018) 39 Women’s Rts.
+L. Rep. 85.

-“Crossover Cases of High-Conflict Families Involving Child Protection Services: Ontario Research Findings and Suggestions for Good Practices” (2017) 55 Fam.
+Claire Houston, Nicholas Bala & Michael Saini, “Crossover Cases of High-Conflict Families Involving Child Protection Services: Ontario Research Findings and Suggestions for Good Practices” (2017) 55 Fam.
 Ct.
-Rev. 362 (with Nicholas Bala & Michael Saini).
+Rev. 362.